Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Estimation and the AoI

 We plot the evolution of the age \eqref{age} in Fig. \ref{fig-age}.
-Upon each successful delivery $D_{i,M_i}$, the age decreases to the transmission delay of the generated packet, which is $Y_{i,M_i}$.
-Otherwise, the age increases linearly over time.
-In other words, the age is updated at the beginning of each epoch and keeps increasing during the epoch.
-Suppose that $D_{i,M_i}\leq t<D_{i+1,M_{i+1}}$, then the age is also defined as
+Upon each successful delivery time $D_{i,M_i}$, the age decreases to $Y_{i,M_i}$, the transmission delay of the newly generated packet.
+At other time, the age increases linearly over time.
+The age is updated at the beginning of each epoch and keeps increasing during the epoch.
+Hence, the age is also determined by